mikesmullin/daemon/ARCHITECTURE.md

 Daemon can restart anytime—all state is on disk.

 ### 7. Composability
-Agents can be added/removed by creating/deleting `.agent.md` files.
+Agents can be added/removed by creating/deleting template YAML files and sessions.

 ### 8. Isolation
-Each agent has isolated workspace (Git repo) for safe experimentation.
+Each agent operates independently with its own session state for safe experimentation.

 ## Security Model